Protect frontend and backend routes

-You will have to check for the roles
+You have to check for the roles

 claim in the token payload.